Marketing plan preparation

 Your marketing plan should align with your business goals.
 What do you want to achieve and how will your marketing plan help to achieve?

-Write down a short list of goals—and make them SMART (Specific Measurable, Achievable, Realistic, Timebound) so that you’ll know when you’ve achieved them.
+Write down a short list of goals—and make them SMART.
+Specific Measurable, Achievable, Realistic and Timebound.

 This section is the kernel of your marketing plan; the strategies and tactics you’ll use to achieve your goals.
-A good marketing plan targets all stages of your marketing – sales cycle, for more in depth reading take a look at http://pro-actions.com/the-all-new-marketing-sales-funnel/#more-2550.
+A good marketing plan targets all stages of your marketing.
+Sales cycle, for more in depth reading take a look at /the-all-new-marketing-sales-funnel/#more-2550.

 To finalise this step, define your primary marketing strategies and link each to the tactics you’ll deploy to reach prospects at any point in your marketing – sales cycle.
-And remember to ensure that everything you do has a target and is measurable – otherwise you will never know what is working!
+Remember to ensure that everything you do has a target and is measurable.
+Otherwise you will never know what is working!

 What’s next?
 Implement, measure and review!
 Allocate costs to your marketing tactics and monitor results.
 You may find you’ve exceeded your budget.
 Simply go back and adjust your tactics until you have a mix that’s affordable.
 The key is to never stop marketing—work with what you can afford!

 This is part of a series of three articles designed to help SME owners get the best out of their marketing.
 The other articles in the series are: